-Many surgeons will have their patients take part in formal physical therapy after knee surgery for patellofemoral problems.
+Many surgeons will have their patients take part in formal physical therapy after knee surgery.
 More involved surgeries for patellar realignment or restorative procedures for tendon tissue require a delay before going to therapy.
 And rehabilitation may be slower to allow the tendon to heal before too much strain can be put on the knee.